 It’s a good thing that conversations surrounding health and wellness are becoming more and more commonplace even with children.
 This is mainly due to the efforts of our own schools (see the recent health fair at Irvington Main Street School) and the millions of concerned parents all over the country.
 But aside from awareness, what else can we do to protect our children?
-Read on for five ways to ensure your child’s health this coming school year.
+In many cases, there are great tech gadgets that can keep your kids (and the whole family!) engaged and involved in activities that will lead them on a healthier path.
+In the meantime, read on for five ways to ensure your child’s health this coming school year.

 Last June, Governor Andrew Cuomo signed legislation removing non-medical exemptions from school vaccine requirements for children attending childcare programs and public, private, or parochial schools.
 In light of this, government clinics in Westchester are offering free immunizations to eligible children whose insurance doesn’t cover vaccines — an initiative that is good news for families looking to avoid sicknesses such as measles, mumps, rubella, and chickenpox.
 If you haven’t yet, make sure to sign your child up for their vaccines, and be sure your child gets their annual flu shot in preparation for flu season, which usually starts in October.